jrsa/jrsaco/source/_bio.html.md

 # about me:

+Thank you for scrolling all the way down.
 My name is James Anderson.
-I am an artist and technologist currently located in Los Angeles.
+I am a programmer and artist currently located in Los Angeles.
 My primary focus areas are graphics and embedded development.

 ## see also: